 Visit the Lighthouses of the Outer Banks

 Five beautiful lighthouses dot the Outer Banks coast, protecting ships from the dangers of the OBX shore.
 The lighthouses are favorite Outer Banks attractions for a dose of scenery and history.
-Three lighthouses are located in the Cape Hatteras National Seashore, and two of them are open for climbing seasonally.
+Three lighthouses are located in the Cape Hatteras National Seashore, one of the best US coastal scenic drives, and two of them are open for climbing seasonally.